 Assault and Battery Overview

-We've all heard the phrase on TV or in movies: "You're under arrest for assault and battery."
+Many people have heard the phrase, "You're under arrest for assault and battery" on TV or in movies.
 The commonly heard phrase conjures up images of bar fights and parking lot brawls.
-But what are the legal definitions of the crimes?
-Did you know there are two separate legal terms of art at play: assault is one and battery is the other?
-The terms are actually two separate legal concepts with distinct elements.
+These shows often leave out the legal definitions of those crimes.
+Many people do not know there are two separate legal terms of art at play.
+Assault is one, and battery is the other.
+The terms describe two separate legal concepts with distinct elements.
 Some states split them up while others combine the offenses.

-In short, an assault is an attempt or threat to injure another person, while battery is the act of making contact with another person in a harmful or offensive manner.
+Generally, battery is the intentional act of making contact with another person in a harmful or offensive manner.
+Depending on jurisdiction, assault is either the exact same act or it is an attempt or threat to cause bodily injury.
+It is worth noting that many jurisdictions have moved away from the term "battery" and now only prosecute varying degrees of assault.
+Lawyers know to check the local statutes for the precise definitions.
 Below is a more in-depth look at both offenses and their elements, which helps explain how these two offenses are so closely tied together.

 Although the statutes defining battery will vary by jurisdiction, a typical definition for battery is the intentional offensive or harmful touching of another person without their consent.
 Under this general definition, a battery offense requires all of the following: